 Top Outdoor Activities in the Greek Islands

 Hiking around the Greek Islands can mean anything from cobbled footpaths between villages to remote treks deep into the wilderness.
-“A lot of the footpaths between towns were built during ancient times, but they’ve been incredibly well-maintained and are a great way to hike around different islands,” says Jensen.
-The 6.6-mile hike between Fira and Oia in Santorini is one that Jensen says lives up to its fame.
+Many of the footpaths between towns were built during ancient times, but they’ve been incredibly well-maintained.
+The 6.6-mile hike between Fira and Oia in Santorini is one that lives up to its fame.
 “Hiking along the caldera is absolutely stunning, and ending in the picturesque, whitewashed village of Oia is almost always everyone’s favorite part of the trip.”

 The E4 Path is a part of the extensive European long-distance trail network that crisscrosses countries all over the continent.
 It spans across the entire length of Crete, winding through each of the island’s distinct mountain ranges, as well as down to the sandy coast.
 Most of the well-known hiking trails, such as the Agia Irini and Samaria gorges, are found along the E4 Path, as well as the challenging crossing of the desolate White Mountain desert.